Shopify/remote-dom/README.md

 </html>
 ```

 In our example, we’re not currently rendering any content in our “root” element.
-Let’s fix that by adding some text that will be update over time:
+Let’s fix that by adding some text that will be updated over time:

 ```html
 <!doctype html>